 In Key stage 2 it is a mixture of traditional worksheets and Google Classroom.
 Each child is provided with a login.

-Remote Learning: Arrangements in the event of a class, year group or lockdown as a result of COVID 19.
+Remote Learning: Arrangements in the event of a individual isolation, class, year group or lockdown as a result of COVID 19 -

-- What did we learn during that period with regards to home learning?
+- What did we learn about our online delivery with regards to home learning?